timcdlucas/statsforbios/README.md

 If you want to add some snippets or example code or whatever, clone the repo, add your files, then submit a pull requset.

+Feel free to use, change copy anything in this repo.
+No accreditation needed (though it is always nice..)

 ## Statistical techniques